dylanbeattie/dylanbeattie.net/_posts/2024/2024-01-18-choosing-a-chat-app-for-your-tech-event.md

 **Shut it down when you're done**

 This is the one that I personally find the most frustrating.
 I'm still in Slack workspaces for events that took place in 2020, and like the Hotel California, I can sign out any time I like but I can never leave.
 Whenever I set up Slack on a new device, they're all still listed there.
-I have Telegram chats and WhatsApp groups and Signal chats for old events.
+I have Telegram chats and WhatsApp groups and Signal chats for old events... and, once in a while, somebody will try to get hold of me via one of those chats.
+You know if you archive a WhatsApp chat it doesn't tell other people you've archived it... so they have no idea you're not seeing their messages?

+Go on.
+Delete your old event chats - and I mean delete.
+Gone.
+Forever.

+Think how much better you'll feel.

 **If it was up to me?**